This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Step 5

 Store in an air-tight container for two to three weeks.
-It is best to leave the newly manufactured untouched for a minimum of two weeks before use.
-The longer it stays in anaerobic conditions, the more your effective microorganisms get an opportunity to grow and multiply.
+It is best to leave the newly manufactured untouched for at least two weeks before use.
+The longer it stays in anaerobic conditions, the more effective microorganisms get an opportunity to grow and multiply.

 Step 6 (optional)